 It is very important to regularly clean and disinfect surfaces and objects that people commonly touch (e.g., door handles/knobs, railings, light switches, etc.).
 In addition, objects frequently touched and then brought into the home should be cleaned, including grocery supplies such as produce.

-and dirt using soap and warm water. using diluted bleach (one part bleach to nine parts water), alcohol solutions with at least 70 per cent alcohol or .
+dirt using soap and warm water. using diluted bleach (one part bleach to nine parts water), alcohol solutions with at least 70 percent alcohol, or .
 Ensure the disinfectant is on the surface/object for one minute.
 People should wear disposable gloves when cleaning and disinfecting surfaces and objects and wash their hands for at least 15 seconds.
 If you do not have access to water and soap, use an alcohol-based sanitizer.
-For soft surfaces and items such as carpeted flooring, rugs and curtains, clean with appropriate cleaners indicated for use on these surfaces/items or, wash in the washing machine using hot water if possible.
+For soft surfaces and items such as carpeted flooring, rugs, and curtains, clean with appropriate cleaners indicated for use on these surfaces/items or, wash in the washing machine using hot water if possible.

-Avoid crowds by staying away from large groups and event
+Avoid crowds by staying away from large groups and events

 3 – PROTECT YOUR COMMUNITY

 Self-isolate for 14 days if you have travelled anywhere outside of Manitoba or have been exposed to someone ill with the virus.